ashokreddy1613/Interview/Terraform.md

 ### How would you perform drift detection between infrastructure and
 Terraform code?

-    I perform drift detection by using Terraform's built-in terraform plan or terraform plan -detailed-exitcode to compare the actual infrastructure state with the desired configuration.
+I perform drift detection by using Terraform's built-in `terraform plan` or `terraform plan -detailed-exitcode` to compare the actual infrastructure state with the desired configuration.
 In larger setups, I automate drift detection as part of CI/CD or GitOps pipelines and use tools like AWS Config or driftctl for continuous visibility.

 ### How would you handle versioning of Terraform modules across teams?

 I follow a structured versioning strategy using Git tags and semantic versioning for our Terraform modules.
 Each module is developed and stored in a separate Git repository or in a central monorepo with clearly defined module folders.
 When a module reaches a stable state, I tag it with a version like v1.0.0, and teams reference that version in their configurations using the ?ref= syntax or a private Terraform registry.
 This ensures consistency and prevents breaking changes.

-### How would you automate Terraform plans and applies using CI/CD
+### How would you automate Terraform plans and applies using CI/CD pipelines?
-pipelines?
 To automate Terraform plans and applies in CI/CD, I integrate Terraform into the pipeline stages using tools like Jenkins, GitHub Actions, or GitLab CI.
 I separate the plan and apply steps to enforce safe review and approvals.
 The pipeline handles formatting, validation, planning, and gated applies using versioned remote state and secure credentials.

-### Backend.tf file is showing in repo but it is not showing in storage account, what may be the issue
-Could be any reason:
+### Backend.tf file is showing in repo but it is not showing in storage account, what may be the issueCould be any reason:
-1.Terraform is not initialized
+1. Terraform is not initialized
-2.State is still local not remote
+2. State is still local not remote
-3.Incorect backend configuration
+3. Incorect backend configuration
 4. Authentication or Permission Issue

 ### I have created an EC2 instance through Terraform.
 I don't have a backup of the Terraform state file, it is not in the remote state and locally not available.
 Now when I do apply, what can I do?

 If the Terraform state file is lost and there's no remote or local copy, Terraform treats the infrastructure as non-existent.
 So if you run terraform apply, it will attempt to create everything from scratch, which can lead to:

-    Resource duplication (e.g., new EC2 instance)
+- Resource duplication (e.g., new EC2 instance)
-    Drift between actual infrastructure and declared config In one project, a teammate deleted the local .tfstate and forgot to configure remote S3 state.
+- Drift between actual infrastructure and declared config In one project, a teammate deleted the local .tfstate and forgot to configure remote S3 state.
 We recovered the infrastructure by importing all critical resources (EC2, SG, EIP, IAM) and re-established state tracking — without recreating anything.

 ### what is difference between content and tuple in terraform?
 1. content — Used in Dynamic Blocks